Fire and rescue services

 Call 999, or visit the nearest police station.

-Exercise a high degree of caution in Qatar due to the impacts of COVID-19.
+Exercise a high degree of caution in Qatar due to the security situation in the region.

 Full travel advice: Safety